barryclark/jekyll-now/_posts/2022-11-02-cloud-native-london-november-2022.md

 We are immensely grateful to [Palo Alto Networks](https://www.paloaltonetworks.com/),  [CircleCI](https://circleci.com/), [Sysdig](https://sysdig.com/), and [Transmit Security](https://www.transmitsecurity.com/) for your generous support and sponsorship.

+We also have an offer for our members: [10% off Kubernetes Community Days UK tickets](https://ti.to/open-source-events/kcduk2022/discount/KCDUK_MEETUP_10)!
+Join your fellow techies on November 22nd–23rd at CodeNode, 10 South Pl, London EC2M 7EB.

 ### Overview

 Kicking off our evening was Micheál Kenny from Transmit Security with a talk on Going Passwordless (starting at [14:30](https://youtu.be/-S-RJ0WczhM?t=870)).
 His takeaways discussed: